mattcl/aoc-ci-bencher/SPECIFICATION.md

 The normal Advent of Code leaderboard only takes into consideration time to submit an answer for a given day's problems.
-This is a proposal for enabling evaluating submissions on 1) the ability so solve the generalized problem against any official input, and 2) the time a solution takes to to produce the answer.
+This is a proposal for enabling evaluating submissions on 1) the ability to solve the generalized problem against any official input, and 2) the time a solution takes to to produce the answer.